danmrichards/tcloud/README.md

 (CVM) instances in Tencent Cloud.

 ## Installation
-To build the CLI from source you need to have `make` installed on your machine.
+To build the CLI from source you need to have `make` and `go` installed on your machine.
 You can then build the binaries by running this from from the root directory of this repository:
 ```bash
 $ make
 ```